Toso42/42Cursus/webserv/README.md

 This software is provided as-is.
 Many comments are still present in the code which is a team-work of:
--Tommaso Di Leo (myself)
+- Tommaso Di Leo (myself)
--Kevin Krzysztof Zak
+- Kevin Krzysztof Zak
--Catia Filiberto
+- Catia Filiberto